cosm-public/temporal-samples-rust/schedule/README.md

 ## What it does

-The client goes through a series of steps related to demonstrate the managing of a schedule.
+The client goes through a series of steps to demonstrate the managing of a schedule.
 After each step, it pauses for 5 seconds.

 - It creates a future schedule initially paused with an interval of 10s.
 - It updates the schedule to change the interval to every 30s.